Dry Leaves by Honorato Vázquez Ochoa

 If flowers are absent, Madame,

-Your heart still guards a humble affection.
+My heart still holds for you a humble affection.

 It carries off the fallen leaves;